freeskylier/lier/En-FAQ.md

 ### How will running Lantern affect performance on my computer?

 Lantern's goal is to be as lightweight and unobtrusive as possible.
-In [[Get Mode|En-Give-Mode-and-Get-Mode]], you shouldn't even notice it's running, outside of being able to access previously blocked sites of course.
+In [Get Mode](En-User-Guide#give-mode-and-get-mode), you shouldn't even notice it's running, outside of being able to access previously blocked sites of course.
 In Give Mode, a portion of your internet connection may intermittently be donated to other users, but based on the other users online at the time, you may not even notice.
 Limiting the resources Lantern uses while you're using your computer is currently a [[planned feature|https://github.com/getlantern/lantern/issues/19]].